 - 1/2 tsp. salt

-- 1 cup diced granny smith apple (this is about 1 large apple)
+- 1 cup peeled and diced granny smith apple (this is about 1 good size apple)

 - Mix all dry ingredients together in bowl.

 - Preheat oven to 350 degrees.
-Spray an 8x8" square pan with non-stick and line with parchment.
+Spray an 8x8" square pan with non-stick pan spray and line with parchment paper.

-- Alternate adding dries and sour cream starting and ending with dries.
+- Alternate adding dry ingredients and sour cream, starting and ending with dries.

 - Stir in diced apples and pour batter into prepared pan.
 Even it out with a spatula if needed.

-- Top with crumb topping and bake at 350 degrees for 50-55 minutes till toothpick inserted comes out clean.
+- Top with crumb topping and bake for 50-55 minutes until toothpick inserted comes out clean.